First Steps With Qt Designer and PyQt6

 In this tutorial we'll cover the basics of creating UIs with Qt Designer.
 The principles, layouts and widgets are identical, so you can apply everything you've already learnt.
 You'll also need your knowledge of the Python API to hook up your application logic later.

-This tutorial requires Qt Creator to be installed — you can download it free from the Qt website.
-Go to https://www.qt.io/download and download the Qt package.
-You can opt to install only Creator during the installation.
+This tutorial requires Qt Creator to be installed.
+You can download it from the Qt website.
+Go to the download page and get the appropriate Qt package for your platform.
+During the installation, you can opt to install only Qt Creator.

 Open up Qt Creator and you will be presented with the main window.
 The designer is available via the tab on the left hand side.
 However, to activate this you first need to start creating a .ui file.